pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

 The language of empire building involves specialized terminology from law, finance, technology, and business.
-This glossary defines key terms used throughout the Legacy Codex to ensure clarity and common understanding among family members and team members.
+This glossary defines key terms used throughout Legacy Codex to ensure clarity and common understanding among family members and team members.

 ---